daniudo557/daniudo557/README.md

 ## Hello World 👋

 I'm Daniel from Brazil.
 I work with `React` and really enjoy learning new things using technology!
-Check me out on [Linkedin](https://www.linkedin.com/in/macedo-daniel/) or contact me on my [email](mailto:smacedo.daniel@gmail.com)!
+Check me out on [Linkedin](https://www.linkedin.com/in/macedo-daniel/) or contact me by [email](mailto:smacedo.daniel@gmail.com)!

 ## 👤 About me